-UWPD.
+You always have the option to report to law enforcement and UW-Madison encourages you to report sexual assault, domestic violence, dating violence and stalking to UWPD.
 You can call 911 from on campus, call (608) 264-2677, come into UWPD at 1429 Monroe Street or you can call and request to have an officer come to you.
 An officer from UWPD can meet you in your residence hall, apartment or anywhere else you feel safe.
 The first thing a responding officer will do will be to establish your safety.
-Once you're safe, the officer will maintain the crime scene, if any, and ask you if you want or need to go to the hospital.
+Once you're safe, the officer will secure the crime scene, if any, and ask you if you want or need to go to the hospital.
 If you decide to go to the hospital the officer will take you there, wait for you and take you home.
-The officer will ask you a few basic questions about what happened and a detective will immediately be assigned to your case.
-The detective will come to meet you as well.
+The officer will ask you a few basic questions about what happened and a detective will be assigned to your case.
+The detective may come to meet you as well.
 UWPD has both male and female detectives who are specially trained to investigate sexual assault, domestic violence, dating violence and stalking.
 You can request to work with officers of the gender that make you most comfortable.